-Both of the build alternatives would change the existing two-lane SC 41 in the vicinity of Planter's Pointe to a five-lane roadway with a center raised island or two-way left-turn lane.
+Build Alternatives 1 and 7A would change the existing two-lane SC 41 in the vicinity of Planter's Pointe to a five-lane roadway with a center raised island or two-way left-turn lane.
 These changes would require approximately 1.6 acre on the west side of SC 41, adjacent to Planter's Pointe.
 This would result in a more expansive roadway closer to the neighborhood than the existing roadway.
+The Compromise Alternative would change the existing two-lane SC 41 into a four-lane roadway with a planted median in the vicinity of Planter's Pointe.